isaacj92/mp4/README.md

 + `u.user`: Demographic information about the users.
 Each row has `user id | age | gender | occupation | zip code`.
 The user ids are the ones used in the `u.data` data set.
 + `u.occupation`: A list of the occupations.

+### Create the Movie Similarity Graph

+All ratings are in the range 1-5.
+Let us assume that a rating of 1 or 2 for a movie implies that someone did not like the movie, and a rating of 4 or 5 implies that someone liked the movie.
+For some movie, m, let m.likers be the set of reviewers that liked the movie and let m.dislikers be the set of reviewers that did not like the movie.

+Let us quantify the similarity/dissimilarity between two movies using reviewer ratings.

+A dissimilarity score between two movies, m1 and m2, that we will define is

+*w(m1,m2) = 1 + total number of reviewers - ((size of the intersection of m1.likers and m2.likers) +  (size of the intersection of m1.dislikers and m2.dislikers))*.

+A lower dissimilarity score indicates that the movies are similar.

+Create a weighted, undirected, graph where the weight of an edge  is the dissimilarity score between the two movies that the edge connects.